noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 Once you have created an Enjin account, it's advisable to enter the reference into your database, so you don't repeat this process unnecessarily in the future.

-## Log Your User In
+## Step 5: Loggin Your User In
-Once you are have confirmed that your user has an existing account, you can log your user into Enjin Auth using the following query:
+In this final step of integration, once you are have confirmed that your user has an existing account, you can log your user in, following this query:

 [Enjin OAuth Login](../../../examples/EnjinOAuth.gql)

 If the API returns a linking code, that means the user's Enjin Wallet is not linked.
 If no linking code is returned, this means the wallet is linked and you can send the user into the game.

 ## Enjin Identities
 Most queries and mutations require an indentity ID.
-You can use this query to locate the Identity ID:
+You can use this query to grab the Identity ID's:

 [Get Identities](../../../examples/getIdentities.gql)

+Using this query, should return various pieces of information that will help you with further integration, such as:
+- The App Id.
+- The Linking Code.
+- The Linking Code QR (This is rather useful, you can copy the URL of the linking code QR in a new tab, and scan with the Enjin Wallet to link your Identity ID).
+- The wallet address associated with the identity ID.

 ## Check Linking Code
-You can also check your user's linking code whenever you want using this query;
+You can also check your user's linking code whenever you want, by following this query:

 [Get Identity Linking Code](../../../examples/GetIdentityLinkingCode.gql)

-## Unlink Wallet
+## Unlinking a Wallet
-Sometimes your user may want to change wallets, they can do this via the Enjin Wallet or you can initiate this on your end.
+At times, your user may want to change wallets, which they can do this via the Enjin Wallet by going to the "Linked Apps" section, tapping on the project, tap on the 3-dot menu and select "Delete".
+Additionally, you can also initiate this on your end.

-This query will unlink their wallet and allow them to re-link it, or link a new one:
+The following query will unlink their wallet and allow them to re-link it, or link a new one:

 [Unlink Wallet Address](../../../examples/UnlinkWalletAddress.gql)

-## View Tokens in a Wallet
+## Viewing Tokens in a Wallet

 Once a player is logged in and linked, the first thing you will want to do is see their inventory so you can provide them with game items to match their tokens.